ionutbalosin/jvm-energy-consumption/docs/jvm-energy-consumption-article-jdk17.md

 *This plot represents the mean elapsed time versus the mean energy consumption for each JVM, with error bars in two dimensions, including the 90% confidence level error.*

 Based on this plot, it is noticeable that:
-- GraalVM EE consumes more energy compared to OpenJDK HotSpot VM but completes tasks in less time.
+- Oracle GraalVM consumes more energy compared to OpenJDK HotSpot VM but completes tasks in less time.
 - Azul Prime VM consumes more energy compared to GraalVM CE but also achieves faster task completion.

 In the **second example**, lower energy consumption was observed, but it resulted in higher response times, indicating a trade-off between being more eco-friendly but less performant.